uvalib/monorepo/packages/markdown-assistant/README.md

 #### Options

-- `--file, -f`: Path to the markdown file (required)
+- `--file, -f`: Path to the markdown file or directory containing markdown files (required)
-- `--output, -o`: Path to the output file
+- `--output, -o`: Path to the output file.
+If not provided, the output file will be the input filename with `.out` added before the extension.
 - `--overwrite, -ow`: Overwrite existing alt attributes
 - `--batch, -b`: Create a batch file and use output if present

 ### Batch Processor

 Process batch files created by the above scripts.
+The batch processor will submit new jobs, check for completed jobs, output the results, and clean up the batch files of completed jobs.

 #### Command